Felipe Vázquez: 2018–19: All-Star seasons

+2024: Liga Mayor de Béisbol Profesional

+According to Vazquez's Instagram, he is currently playing for the Marineros de Carabobo of the Venezuelan Major League.

 Pitching style

 Vázquez throws a fastball which can reach over 100 mph.
 Vázquez's fastball averaged 96.4 mph in 2016 and around 98 mph in 2017.
 As a prospect with the Rays, Vázquez initially threw only 86 mph.
 He also throws an effective changeup at 89–90 mph with two-seam movement, which he picked up in the Rays minor league system.
 Vázquez began throwing it frequently in 2015, and uses it around 25 percent of the time.
 The pitch has been referred to as a "Bugs Bunny changeup" by Pirates pitching coach Ray Searage.
 Vázquez also throws a slider and a curveball.

 Personal life

 In 2018, he changed his last name from Rivero to Vázquez to match the surname of his sister, citing that she had been a big part of his career.
+He changed his surname back to his birth surname of Rivero in 2024.